Dalimil/Instagram-Bot/README.txt

 Requirements
 ------------
 0. You feed/account has to look good - for people to decide to follow you based on your page; Are you unique?
-1. Target audience - what hashtags or accounts do these people (photographers) follow
+1. Target audience
+	- what hashtags or accounts do these people (photographers) follow?
+	- Idea: if there is a good photographer I admire, then his/her followers could like my content too (follow me)
 2. Check instagram limits for daily follows and likes; Avoid bot & spam detectors
 3. Non-evil interactions:
-	- Limit to follow, unfollow, like (below 1000likes/day is safe)
+	- Limit to likes, follow, and unfollow
 	- other actions like DM, comments, reposts, could be spammy or harmful

 Implementation
 --------------
 - We need to drive a browser instance to do this (Webdriver.IO)
-	- OR: come up with an API script-only solution (<- we chose this, thanks to discovery of existing work)
+	- OR: come up with an API script-only solution (<- existing work/libraries attempted this)
 - Instagram account login
-- BFS Algorithm with time delays between each step
+- Algorithm (with time delays between steps)
-- Algorithm
 	- Need a list of accounts or posts to start with
 		- initialize with target hashtags OR target (really good) accounts
 		- Idea: Crawl through accounts (people) that follow these hashtags or good accounts,